 He teaches on the relationship between politics, media and popular culture.
 He has recently developed a module on Sound and Society.
 In the past, he has taught on democratic theory, British politics, theories of politics and society, and politics and technology.

-Module Organiser: Politics and Mass Media, Politics and Popular Culture, Sound and Society
+Module Organiser: Politics and Mass Media, Politics and Popular Culture, Sound and Society, Media and Society

 - Key note lecture, Italian Political Communication Association.
 December 2012